rust-lang/rust/src/doc/book/trait-objects.md

 // String:

 fn call_method_on_String(x: *const ()) -> String {
-    // the compiler guarantees that this function is only called
+    // The compiler guarantees that this function is only called
-    // with `x` pointing to a String let string: &String = unsafe { &*(x as *const String) };
+    // with `x` pointing to a String. let string: &String = unsafe { &*(x as *const String) };

     string.method()